Florida lawyers step up to assist struggling businesses

 The SBA guidelines are evolving, and its unclear when it comes to calculating such things as part-time workers, Calandrino said.
 Yet failure to comply could result in the loans not being forgiven when the program expires.

-“With the ambiguities in these laws, you’re forced to make judgement calls that require a legal mind,” he said.
+“With the ambiguities in these laws, you’re forced to make judgment calls that require a legal mind,” he said.
 “That’s something that these business owners are not usually equipped to do on their own.”

 Brett Trembly, the founding partner of the Trembly Law Firm in Miami, said government relief didn’t come soon enough for a few of his clients.